EOSIO/demux-js-postgres/README.md

 You can then use this object as if you had imported from Massive.js itself.

-If you are getting a `TypeError: Invalid query format.` error, you have misaligned `pg-promise` versions!
+If you are getting a `TypeError: Invalid query format.` error, you may have misaligned `pg-promise` versions!

 #### Migrations